I. PURPOSE OF POLICY

 Most materials are acquired through purchase.
 Some are rented from book service companies.
-Others are borrowed for set periods from the Central Massachusetts Regional Library System or through library cooperatives.
-Gifts of materials are also accepted, with the understanding that they'll be added to the collection only if they significantly contribute to the needs of the collection or the community and conform to the guidelines outlined in section III.
+Others may be borrowed for set periods from the Central Massachusetts Regional Library System or through library cooperatives.
+Gifts of materials are also accepted, with the understanding that they’ll be added to the collection only if they significantly contribute to the needs of the collection or the community and conform to the guidelines outlined in Section III.

 V. ACCESS TO THE COLLECTION